Would you like to send a finished direct debit journal to the bank and have all your contributions collected? No problem!

 With "Up to which date should transactions be included?" you can determine which transactions are to be taken into account.
 If, for example, you want to list all transactions that are due by 01/08, then you should select 01/08 as the date.

-Step 2: Download SEPA file
+Download SEPA file

 This file now only needs to be uploaded to your online banking portal.

-Step 3: Mark journal as transferred
+Mark the journal as transferred

 If the journal was successfully transferred to the bank, it must now be marked as transferred.
 Click on the green "Mark as transferred" button to do this.

 A pop-up window will appear.
-If the button "Journal marked as processed" is clicked, all the transactions in the journal are marked as paid.
+If the "Journal marked as processed" button is clicked, all the transactions in the journal are marked as paid.